brightsign/dev-cookbook/examples/README.md

 1. Combine concepts from different examples to build more complex applications
 2. Add testing to your applications following the `node-simple-server` example
 3. Implement plugin message communication for advanced BrightScript integration
+4. Use one of the [templates](../templates) to start a production project